argoproj/argo-events/docs/tutorials/01-introduction.md

   [instruction](https://github.com/argoproj/argo-events/tree/master/examples) to
-  create a Service Account `operate-workflow-sa` with proper privileges, and make sure the Service Account used by Workflows (here we use `default` in the turorials for demostration purpose) has proper RBAC settings.
+  create a Service Account `operate-workflow-sa` with proper privileges, and make sure the Service Account used by Workflows (here we use `default` in the turorials for demonstration purpose) has proper RBAC settings.

 ## Get Started